A Short Story

 He climbed the steps of the bus slowly and paused before the camera.
 In its lens he could see his reflection.
 When he lost his job, he had signed up for the MTA tracking program and allowed them to photograph him straight on, at the same angle as he now appeared in the camera, a 38-year-old who was still youthful and energetic, with well-coiffured hair and inquisitive eyes.
 The MTA didn’t seem to consider that most of the people who would allow themselves to be tracked would also probably lack the income to buy the products being foisted on them by the resultant advertising.

 He wondered how many more people in the world now knew that he was heading across town west, and would soon learn that he would take the subway to 57th and Eighth Avenue, the offices of Wellthought Public Relations.
-And would know he was engaged on some kind of official business, dressed as he was in a dark Hilfiger Suit.
+And would know he was engaged on some kind of official business, dressed as he was in a dark Tommy Hilfiger suit.

 Once he entered the Wellthought office, all doubt and distraction fell away.
 The absolute professional, he aced the interview with detailed accounts of his research into social tracking.
 They were impressed with his trick for making his interest level appear high during meetings: to think silently about how he might reuse each insight or phrase uttered by his companions.
 That he was performing the same trick on his interviewers at that very moment just enchanted them even more.
 He didn’t tell them some of the darker secrets behind keeping those interpersonal monitors reading a high interest level: forms of internal mockery.